-The Major Crimes Unit is comprised of a detective sergeant, nine detectives, a forensic evidence technician, a digital forensic examiner and an administrative assistant.
+The Criminal Investigations Division is comprised of a lieutenant, detective sergeant, nine detectives, a forensic evidence technician, a digital forensic examiner and an administrative assistant.
 They are assigned to investigate a wide range of cases including homicide, felonious assaults, property crimes, sex crimes, crimes involving children and computer crimes.
 Detectives receive specialized training to prepare them to handle these investigations.
-Two of the detectives are assigned specialty positions.
-One in the NOVA-DC ICAC task force (Internet crimes against children) and the other under a Virginia VSTOP grant investigating violent crime against women.
+Two of the detectives are assigned specialty positions, one in the NOVA-DC ICAC task force (Internet crimes against children) and the other under a Virginia VSTOP grant investigating violent crime against women.
 The Major Crimes unit works with many other local, state and federal resources in completing investigations in the City of Harrisonburg.

 Lieutenant Rod Pollard - Division Commander